Claude Parent

+Biography

+Claude Parent was a French architect, polemicist, and architectural theoretician, widely regarded as the first figure in France to make a decisive break with modernism, beginning in the mid-1950s.
+Through articles, books, manifesto drawings, and built projects, he sought to challenge prevailing conceptions of space.
+From the Maison Drusch (1963) to his collaboration with Loris Gréaud on "Workshop" (2015), his work pursued discontinuity through shifted and tilted volumes and fragmented floor plans.

+Largely self-taught, Parent began his career working with Ionel Schein, with whom he worked until 1955.
+He also participated in the Espace group, founded in 1951 by artists André Bloc and Félix del Marle.
+His encounter with philosopher Paul Virilio led to the formation of the Architecture Principe group (1963–68) and the development of the oblique function, a spatial theory based on the continuity of the inclined plane.
+This collaboration produced the Église Sainte-Bernadette-du-Banlay in Nevers (1966).

-Parent also designed several superstores in “béton brut” or “raw concrete” in Ris Orangis (1969) and Sens (1970), among others.
+Parent also designed several superstores in béton brut (or "raw concrete") in Ris Orangis (1969) and Sens (1970), among others.
 In 1974, a few months after the oil crisis, EDF (France's production and distribution power company), Parent, 47, is entrusted with the coordination of a group of architects including, among others Paul Andreu, Jean Willerval and Roger Taillibert.
 For the next 10 years he leads the group to redesign nuclear power plants and find ways to better integrate them in the landscape.
 Commissions from the public sector for the French Education Department, the Regional Council of Provence Alpes Côte d’Azur in Marseille (1991), the Charles de Gaulle airport exchange center (1995), the French Pavilion facade at the Venice Biennale of Architecture (1996) or the oblique installation designed for the Wolfson Gallery during the TATE Liverpool 2014 biennal are all expressions of his quest for disequilibrium, movement and fluidity in architecture.
-His last building is the "Workshop", for and with artist Loris Gréaud, in 2015-2016, just before his death.
+His last building is the "Workshop", for and with artist Loris Gréaud, in 2015–16, just before his death.
 Demanding, critical, provocative and fiercely obstinate, Claude Parent has continuously proposed places of contradiction generating doubt and disquiet and excluding any sort of passiveness with regard to architecture.